-- The following definition of technological literacy should be used: Technological literacy is the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals.
-The Steering Committee also suggested that the Planning Committee examine other definitions of technological literacy, especially those used by the states. - The assessment should consist of technological content areas, to be reported as scale scores, and technological practices that characterize the field.
-The content areas must include Design and Systems, Information and Communications Technology, and Technology and Society. - Three practices should be addressed in the assessment: Understanding Technological Principles, Developing Solutions and Achieving Goals, and Communicating and Collaborating. - The content and context for the assessment should be informed by existing state standards and assessments, national and international standards, and research. - Assessment tasks and items should minimize the need for prior knowledge of specific technologies other than ICT; tasks should relate to real-world problems and contexts. - As far as possible, life situations familiar to students and local and contemporaneous conditions should be used to design tasks as a way to confer relevance to each grade level being assessed. - The assessment should focus on a broad base of knowledge and skills, not on specific technological processes that may change. - The assessment should use innovative computer-based strategies that are informed by research on learning and are related to the assessment targets. - The computer-based assessment strategies should be informed by what is known about all learners, including English language learners and students with disabilities. - All the items and tasks included as exemplars in the framework and specifications documents should have feasible responses that can be awarded score points.
+- The following definition of technology and engineering literacy should be used: Technology and engineering literacy is the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals.
+The steering committee also suggested that the planning committee examine other definitions of technology and engineering literacy, especially those used by the states. - The assessment should consist of technological content areas, to be reported as scale scores, and technological practices that characterize the field.
+The content areas must include Design and Systems, Information and Communication Technology (ICT), and Technology and Society. - Three practices should be addressed in the assessment: Understanding Technological Principles, Developing Solutions and Achieving Goals, and Communicating and Collaborating. - The content and context for the assessment should be informed by state standards and assessments, national and international standards, and research. - Assessment tasks and items should minimize the need for prior knowledge of specific technologies other than ICT; tasks should relate to real-world problems and contexts. - As far as possible, life situations familiar to students and local and contemporaneous conditions should be used to design tasks as a way to confer relevance to each grade level being assessed. - The assessment should focus on a broad base of knowledge and skills, not on specific technological processes that may change. - The assessment should use innovative computer-based strategies that are informed by research on learning and are related to the assessment targets. - The computer-based assessment strategies should be informed by what is known about all learners, including English language learners (ELL) and students with disabilities. - All the items and tasks included as exemplars in the framework and specifications documents should have feasible responses that can be awarded score points.